Rodeobe/brusselseffect/README.md

-# brusselseffect
+# The Brussels Effect
-Examples of the Brussels Effect
+The goal of this page is to show examples of the Brussels Effect.

+##Digital Services Act###